 I am a PhD candidate in the Department of Sociology and a PhD Fellow at the Kellogg Institute for International Studies.
 My research is focused on explaining the dynamic interactions between political parties, social movements, and civil society organizations seeking to generate both cultural and political change, with a particular interest in conservative and free-market advocacy.

 In my dissertation project, I aim to explain the main causes behind the transnational expansion and uneven success of free-market and libertarian think tanks in Latin America.
-To do so, I am conducting in-depth interviews with dozens of think tank leaders across the region, engaging in participant observation during transnational meetings and conferences, and analyzing archival sources related to the development of ties between US think tanks and their Latin American counterparts during the last forty years.
+To do so, I am conducting in-depth interviews with dozens of think tank leaders across the region, engaging in participant observation during transnational meetings and conferences, and analyzing archival sources related to the development of ties between American and German think tanks and their Latin American counterparts during the last forty years.
 The project aims to capture the multiple mechanisms by which these organizations promote their agendas for political change and the reasons why they have been able to thrive in some national contexts but not others.

 PhD Fellows Organize Interdisciplinary Workshop on Corruption

 Scholars from a range of disciplines took part in a recent workshop on corruption that was organized by two Kellogg Institute for International Studies PhD Fellows.